 When modifying or adding to Third Party Code that has already been checked into a Mozilla Repository, you should use the license pertaining to that code.
 The only exception is if you are adding Mozilla-specific files that have no reason to go upstream, such as build system files.
 In that case, you should use the MPL.

 If you are planning to import new Third Party Code into a Mozilla Repository, always consult the licensing team first.
-They can then check whether the license is compatible - even simple-looking licenses can have twists in them - and make sure our requirements are met.
-After such consultation, a developer checking in third-party code should make sure that:
+They can check whether the license is compatible - even simple-looking licenses can have twists in them - and make sure our requirements are met.
+After such consultation, a developer checking in Third Party Code should make sure that:

 - The checkin comment contains information (or references to information) sufficient to identify the author of the Code, including at minimum an email address, and ideally the URL of a public source repository where the code was obtained from.

 about:licenseis updated to refer to the new code (and new license, if any).
 Please file a Licensing bug.

 All code in Mozilla Repositories must be under an Open Source Definition-compliant license.
 There may be further restrictions on what licenses are permissible, depending on what the Third Party Code is to be used for.
 For example, Product Code that is Third Party Code must be under the MPL, or a compatible license (see list below).
 The purpose of this rule is to make sure that all users of our code can use the complete codebase under the MPL, and that no group is disadvantaged.

 If you need to make a request of, or seek information from, the licensing team, please file a bug in Bugzilla.

 To apply the MPL to new source files, please don't copy boilerplate from existing files - instead, use the appropriate boilerplate license notice.

 The following waivers and licenses are compatible with the Mozilla Public License, version 2.0, in the sense that code under them can be included in the same binary:

 - MIT, New BSD, and similar permissive licenses